 7. I am testing myself (and my family) for Covid-19 twice weekly using a lateral flow device (LFD).
-If I (or any of the family) were to test positive, we would isolate as appropriate and appointments would be cancelled either for the full 10 days, or until a negative PCR test meant that was no longer required.
+If I were to test positive, I would isolate as appropriate and appointments would be cancelled either for the full 10 days, or until a negative PCR test meant that was no longer required.

 8. For all appointments, I will be wearing clean theatre scrubs (sessional wear only), a type IIR surgical face mask (single patient use only), gloves (single patient use only, and changed prior to touching patient for assessment or treatment purposes), and a disposable apron (single patient use only).

 9.All patients will be telephoned (or met outside) at the time of their appointment and screened for Covid-19 symptoms (do you have a fever, a new cough or a change in your sense of taste or smell?).
 They will also be asked whether they are a close contact of someone with Covid-19 or whether anyone they live with has any symptoms of Covid-19 – in which case they should be at home isolating.
 If anyone answers positively to any of these questions their appointment will be rescheduled.

 10.Providing the answer is no to all screening questions, I will then meet the patient at the open door, and check their temperature with an infrared thermometer – providing temp is less than 37.5, we can proceed with appointment.
 Patients are required to wear a face mask for the duration of their appointment, unless exempt.